Alexandrovdi/PowerBI_AI/Challenge steps/Step 2 - Dataflows.md

 14. Work with data model:
     - Disable relationship OrderDate (DateKey) and Sales (DueDateKey)
     - Make the relationship OrderDate (DateKey) and Sales (OrderDateKey) active
+    - Create the relationship between Customers and Sales tables by "CustomerKey" key
+    - Create the relationship between Products and Sales tables by "ProductKey" key

 ## Potential pitfalls